 Sleep deprivation is a widespread problem with serious adverse health and social consequences, and the Centers for Disease Control and Prevention (CDC) has declared insufficient sleep a “public health epidemic.”

-Studies show that chronic sleep debt — when you go for years or decades rarely meeting your sleep need, let alone paying any of the debt back — can have deleterious health effects, including increased susceptibility to chronic disease and other medical conditions.
+Studies show that chronic sleep debt — when you go for years or decades rarely meeting your sleep need, let alone paying any of the debt back — can have serious health effects, including increased susceptibility to chronic disease and other medical conditions.

 So, is the end state of sleep deprivation death?
 It certainly looks that way.
 Considering the serious ailments that become far more inevitable or are otherwise exacerbated by chronic sleep deprivation, it’s not surprising that years of getting less sleep than your body needs can hasten your demise.
 Recent research with fruit flies suggests a direct link between sleep deprivation and death.